Daksh-404/SIFT-algo-self/README.md

 # SIFT-algo-self

 <p>The following repo is an attempt on writing the SIFT algorithm used in Computer Vision, from scratch.
 It is purposefully written in C++ due to speed and efficiency considerations, and also in light of the fact that all the original <strong>openCV</strong> bindings have been created in C++.
-The final images have also been made available in the following README as examples.</p>
+The final images have also been made available in the following README as examples.
+The code is originally inpired from <strong>Utkarsh Sinha's</strong> rendition of SIFT algorithm written from scratch.</p>

 ## Optimizations achieved:
 - Vectors employed instead of arrays, which made allocation and working of the program smoother and also reducing the lines of code.